Capillary/ecom-api-document/source/includes/_customer.md

 Parameter | Type | Description
 -------- | ----- | -----------
-merchantId* | string | Unique GUID of the merchant locationId* | int | Filter results by location id.
-If you want to fetch from all the locations, pass '0' roleid* | string | Unique role id for which you want to fetch operators
+merchantId* | string | Unique GUID of the merchant locationId* | int | Pass the location id to get operators of that specific  location.
+If you want to fetch from all the locations, pass '0' roleid* | string | Pass the unique role id to get operators of that specific role

 <aside class="notice"> All parameters marked by * are mandatory. </aside>